 Pac-Clad’s Snap-Clad 24-gauge panels (shown, above) offer continuous interlocking for improved structural performance and wind resistance, the company says.
-A concealed-fastener clip system allows for thermal expansion/contraction and helps to hold down the roof in strong winds.
+A concealed-fastener clip system allows for the roofing material's thermal expansion/contraction and helps to hold down the roof in strong winds.
 Panels are available with a Kynar 70% PVDF finish in 45 standard colors.
 Measuring up to 64 feet long, the panels shown below are used in a standing-seam application.

 The Nature Crafted Collection of synthetic shake shingles from DaVinci Roofscapes is available in three natural wood looks, including Aged Cedar, Mossy Cedar, and Black Oak.
 The shingles offer the look of real cedar with the maintenance benefits of a composite material that won’t split, curl, or fade, the company says.

-Cambridge architectural shingles from IKO feature a laminated two-piece design that provides more depth, dimension, and variation to achieve a wood-shake look, the company says.
+Cambridge architectural shingles from IKO feature a laminated two-piece design that provides more depth, dimension, and variation for residential roofing to achieve a wood-shake look, the company says.
 (Shown in Dual Black.)
 A nail line printed on the shingles helps ensure proper installation.
 Other features: algae-resistant granules, Fastlock sealant on bottom edges to protect against wind uplift, and a heavy-duty fiberglass mat.

 Concrete Roof Tile

-Boral’s Texas Vista Collection is a line of concrete roof tile available in shades that harmonize with the state’s architectural styles.
+Boral’s Texas Vista Collection of residential roofing products is a line of concrete roof tile available in shades that harmonize with the state’s architectural styles.
 The product is made from locally sourced, naturally occurring geological material and is durable, lasting, and low maintenance, the company says.
 The new suite is available in two of the brand’s most popular tile styles in the region: Saxony Country Slate and Shake.
 Shades include Charcoal Brown Blend, Chestnut Burnt, Dark Bordeaux, Weathered Greige, and Weathered Cedar (shown).

 Porcelain Roof Tile

-The ceramic tile manufacturer Daltile has expanded its offerings with Perennial Porcelain Roofing.
+The ceramic tile manufacturer Daltile has expanded its residential roofing products offerings with Perennial Porcelain Roofing.
 The company says Perennial offers the same look as other high-end materials but at a lower price point.
 Using digital printing technology, Daltile creates colors, designs, and details that replicate the real thing (such as slate, shown).
 Made from porcelain, the tiles are frost-resistant, impervious to water, and offer a 110 mph wind rating.

 Slate-Look Metal for Roofing

 Generations Slate metal roofing from EDCO Products combines the brand’s ArrowLine panel with high-definition coating technology to produce a slate appearance.
-Offering the strength of steel, with a multilayer PVDF “cool chemistry” finish, the product can reduce energy bills and does not support mold and algae growth, the manufacturer says.
+Offering the strength of steel, with a multilayer PVDF “cool chemistry” finish, the residential roofing product can reduce energy bills and does not support mold and algae growth, the manufacturer says.
 Generations Slate launches in early 2020 and will be available in four colors.

 High-Def Roof Shingles